intrepidOlivia/entity_acquired_item_bug_repro/readme.md

 - Making a trade with a villager
 - Creating something with the crafting table
 - Retrieving an item from a chest.

+This bug is being tracked on the Mojang Bug Tracker: [MCPE-136964](https://bugs.mojang.com/browse/MCPE-136964)